-- (3) If the animal keeping activity is also a permit regulated activity the obligation to comply with the prescribed minimum standards is in addition to any obligation to comply with the conditions imposed by any permit. - (4) The local government may give a person a compliance notice in relation to a minimum standard as if the minimum standard were a condition of a permit.
+- (3) If the keeping of an animal is prescribed by subordinate local law to be a permit regulated activity the obligation to comply with the prescribed minimum standards is in addition to any obligation to comply with the conditions imposed by any permit. - (4) The local government may give a person a compliance notice7 in relation to a minimum standard as if the minimum standard were a condition of a permit.